UnitedHealth beats expectations all around

-MINNETONKA, Minn. — UnitedHealth Group is reporting strong first-quarter numbers driven by its main insurance business, as well as its pharmacy benefits division.

-The Minnetonka, Minnesota, company on Tuesday reported net income of $3.47 billion, or $3.56 per share.
+In the first quarter, revenue from the insurer’s Medicare and retirement business jumped nearly 12%, as Medicare Advantage enrollment grew by around 400,000 people.
+UnitedHealth is the nation’s largest provider of Medicare Advantage plans, which are privately run versions of the federally funded Medicare coverage program for people over age 65.

+UnitedHealth Group Inc., based in Minnetonka, Minnesota, also saw revenue grow nearly 12% to $26.4 billion from its Optum segment, which runs pharmacy benefits management and manages physician clinics among other things.
+UnitedHealth covers nearly 50 million people internationally as the largest U.S. health insurer, but it also has been stoking growth in its Optum segment for several years now.

+Overall, UnitedHealth earnings jumped 22% to $3.47 billion in the quarter.
 Earnings, adjusted for amortization costs, were $3.73 per share, topping Wall Street estimates by 13 cents, according to a survey by Zacks Investment Research.

-The largest U.S. health insurer posted revenue of $60.31 billion, also edging out expectations.
+Total revenue climbed about 9% to $60.31 billion, also edging out expectations.

+UnitedHealth Group, a component of the Dow Jones industrial average, is the first health insurer to release results every quarter.
+Many analysts and investors see it as a bellwether for the sector.

 Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on UNH at https://www.zacks.com/ap/UNH